NIKHILSHADOW/BASICS-OF-DBMS/README.md

 MYSQL, POSTGRES, MONGODB, REDIS, ORACLE, CASSANDRA are DBMS not DB

+we use DB like AmazonDB, GoogleDB whose data is stored we generally use that

 ### DATA
 * Data is nothing but information.
 * Data is used for Analysis.